 #1 – I will better regulate my posting schedule

-I’ve heard many bloggers say that it’s wise to post blogs same day each week.
+I’ve heard many bloggers say that it’s wise to develop a cadence with your posting schedule.
 This way your readers know what to expect from you.
-I’m going to think about this and come up with a plan that works for me (and hopefully works for you too).
+I’m going to think about this and come up with a plan that works for me.

 #2 – Finding “me” time to write